 - Step 4.
 When is the Dehydrated Enchilada Sauce Done

 - Step 5.
-Equalizing and Conditioning of the Dehydrated Enchilada Sauce
+Equalizing and Conditioning Dehydrated Enchilada Sauce

 - Step 6.
 Storing Dehydrated Enchilada Sauce